 One of the symbols of summer, hydrangeas burst into bloom around July, making them a classic choice for foundations, flowering hedges, and billowy borders.

 But why stop there?
-Hydrangeas come in so many forms, heights, and flower shapes that they’re one of the most useful plants with which to design all around the garden.
+Hydrangeas come in so many fantastic forms, seductive colors, and playful flower shapes that they’re one of the most useful plants with which to design all around the garden.

 AS A SURPRISE IN A FORMAL GARDEN